 Eve is a universal symbol – she represents the primordial shame of being aware of one’s genitals, which in this case, are symbolic of personal exposure.
 The figure in the painting is a modern Eve (judging by her hairstyle and hat) hiding her nakedness with a mask of personality rather than a fig leaf.
 Here, the painter makes the distinction between physical nudity, which can be concealed with a garment or a fig leaf, and our primal need to conceal our inner nudity from the world with a protective persona.
 The Garden of Eden is a formative myth in Western culture; it symbolizes the beginning and the aftermath, the origin of foundational patterns and their violation, the space of sin, retribution, and longing.
-Moreover, the myth of the Garden of Eden touches upon basic universal questions, including the question of the relationship between the individual and society, and the process of revealing one’s self to the other, which is always accompanied by discomfort and even pain.
-This painting depicts, on the one hand, the origin of shame as bound up with self-knowledge, the same knowledge that is the source of pain in life outside of the Garden of Eden: “And the Lord God commanded the man, saying: of every tree of the garden thou mayest freely eat; but of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.”
-On the other hand, with her modern day styling, the Eve in the painting represents sexual liberation and the freedom from the need to hide one’s nudity.
-And yet, despite being free of the requirement for bodily concealment, according to Agur, the persona is more indispensable than ever.
+Moreover, this myth touches upon basic universal questions, including that of the relationship between the individual and society, and the process of revealing one’s self to the other, which is always accompanied by discomfort and even pain (Ritzer and Goodman 2003, XX).
+This painting depicts, on the one hand, the origin of shame as bound up with self-knowledge, the same knowledge that is the source of pain in life outside the Garden: “And the Lord God commanded the man, saying: of every tree of the garden thou mayest freely eat; but of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die” (Genesis 2:16–17).
+On the other hand, with her modern-day styling, the Eve in the painting represents sexual liberation and freedom from the need to hide one’s nudity.
+And yet, for Agur, despite being free of the requirement for bodily concealment, the persona is more indispensable than ever.
 Modern Eve represents the awareness of nudity in its inner sense, the exposure of one’s soul that no clothes can hide.

 “Changing Faces”, oil on canvas, 60x80